aDecoy/rust-workshop/docs/docs/module3/4_structs-and-classes.md

 The `return` keyword does still exist, and you can use that to return a value from a function early.
 The `return` keyword does still exist, and you can use that to return a value from a function early.

-And now we get on to one of the most powerful data types in the Rust ecosystem, something that might not get the same praise in .NET.
+And now you get on to one of the most powerful data types in the Rust ecosystem, something that might not get the same praise in .NET.
 The `Enum`